 FORCE advocates for families facing hereditary breast and ovarian cancer in areas such as access to care, research funding, insurance, and privacy.Take Action Now!

-PALS Act moratorium extended to January 31, 2019.
+PALS Act moratorium extended until 2020.
 Annual mammograms for women age 40 and over are protected for another year.

 The moratorium was set to expire at the end of 2018, but our champions in Congress, with special help from Reps.
 Debbie Wasserman Schultz (Florida) and Rosa DeLauro (Connecticut), extended the moratorium until December 31, 2019.
 As such, insurance coverage with no copay for screening mammography for women ages 40 and over remains protected for one more year.
 The "Stop the Guidelines" Coalition will be connecting in the coming months to seek a longer-term solution for this issue.
 Read below for the history of this issue.

 The United States Preventive Services Task Force (USPSTF) is a government-supported independent panel of experts that reviews and develops recommendations on select preventive health services.
 The USPSTF recommendations are used to guide which preventive services are covered at no cost to patients under the Affordable Care Act.